amfern/conveyor.js/README.md

 - it's ok to set initial value just to make the system function, but initial value that specified by user takes precedence.
 - IO systems are for high frequency input gathering but not processing, all processing of input should be done in Logic systems, high frequency is mandatory to catch as much keys as possible and later calculate the changes from previous state to current
 - system's dependencies will also include requiredDependencies by design.
+- system that act a collection for other systems(RenderMeshes) are never reseted.
+Their component should be of object type containing array per dependent system, so each system can reset it own collection without interfering with others, although it can, as the whole component is accessible to it

 create cycleContinuous:
 - you pass array of function representing each engine loop